Great Siege of Montevideo: Relief of the Siege

 In 1851, the situation changed radically.
 Uruguayan diplomat Andrés Lamas gained the Empire of Brazil's support and commitment to intervene in the siege of the side of the Defense Government.
 In addition, Justo José de Urquiza, governor of neighboring Entre Rios province, broke his alliance with Rosas.
 On 29 May, an alliance treaty was signed in Montevideo between the Defense Government, which was presented as the only legitimate Uruguayan government, the Empire of Brazil, and Entre Rios.
 In the document, they agreed to expel Oribe from Uruguay and established that any act of the Argentine government against this purpose would make it an enemy of the coalition.
 A new Oriental army was put under the command of Eugenio Garzón, a former supporter of Oribe who had changed allegiances.

 On 19 July, Urquiza invaded Uruguay, crossing the Uruguay River at Paysandú.
 Garzón also invaded, crossing at Concordia.
 At Paysandú, Urquiza joined up with other officers fed up with the seemingly endless conflict.
 After rejecting an offer to join on the side of the Defense Government, Ignacio Oribe attempted to engage the invaders, resulting in a mass desertion of his troops.
 In response, Manuel Oribe left 6,000 troops to besiege the city and sent 3,000 to face Urquiza and join up with the remaining soldiers under the command of his brother Ignacio Oribe.

 On 4 September, 16,000 Brazilian troops led by Luís Alves de Lima e Silva, Count of Caxias entered Uruguay.
 Oribe realized resistance was impossible and surrendered on 19 October.

 Aftermath

 After a long period of negotiation, a series of treaties were signed between Brazil and Uruguay that gave the former more influence in the latter's internal affairs.
 In addition, Brazil, Uruguay, and Entre Rios formed an alliance to invade Argentina with the goal of deposing Juan Manuel de Rosas.

+Argentine political scientist Luis Schenoni has argued that the siege also had long-term consequences for Uruguayan state formation.
+The prolonged mobilization contributed to the development of military, bureaucratic, and educational institutions, while the successful defense of the city strengthened a cross-party coalition of urban Blanco and Colorado elites that favored modernization and a stronger central state.
+In 1852, the postwar government conducted Uruguay's first national census, drawing on bureaucratic capacity developed during and immediately after the siege.